-- General Administration Division; (1)
+- (1) General Administration Division;

-- (2) (3) (4) Trinidad and Tobago Defence Force;
+- (2) Trinidad and Tobago Defence Force;

-- Trinidad and Tobago Police Service ;
+- Trinidad and Tobago Police Service;

-- Trinidad and Tobago Fire Service ;
+- (4) Trinidad and Tobago Fire Service;

-- (5) Trinidad and Tobago Prison Service ; (6) Trinidad and Tobago Cadet Force ;
+- (5) Trinidad and Tobago Prison Service;

+- (6) Trinidad and Tobago Cadet Force;

 - (7) Immigration Division;

 - (8) Office of Disaster Preparedness and Management;

 - (9) Trinidad and Tobago Forensic Science Centre; and

 - (10) Strategic Services Agency.

-Given its huge size and complexity, the Ministry has assigned Designated Officers to each of its Divisions/ Agencies, in order to properly process applications under the FOIA.
-As such, each Division/ Agency is responsible, via its Designated Officers, for receiving and processing applications relevant to it, while the Permanent Secretary, as the Accounting Officer of the Ministry of National Security, and the Commissioner of Police, as the Accounting Officer of the Trinidad and Tobago Police Service (TTPS), have overall responsibility for decisions.
-However, the Accounting Officer may delegate this function.
-It should also be noted that the Strategic Services Agency, is exempt from the application of the FOIA, in accordance with Legal Notice No. 151, made by the President under Section 5(1) (c) of the FOIA.
+Given its huge size and complexity, the Ministry has assigned Designated Officers to each of its Divisions/ Agencies, in order to efficiently process applications under the FOIA.
+As such, each Division/ Agency is responsible, via its Designated Officers, for receiving and processing the relevant applications, while the Permanent Secretary, as the Accounting Officer of the Ministry of National Security, and the Commissioner of Police, as the Accounting Officer of the Trinidad and Tobago Police Service (TTPS), have overall responsibility for decisions, although the Accounting Officers may delegate this function.
+It should also be noted, that the Strategic Services Agency, is exempted from the application of the FOIA, pursuant to the Freedom of Information (Exemption) Order, 2017 (Legal Notice No. 151 of 2017), made by the President under Section 5(1) (c) of the FOIA.

-The Functions and Structure of each Division/ Agency of the Ministry of National Security are as follows:
+The Functions and Structure of each Division/Agency of the Ministry of National Security are as follows: